danielwoodie/fireplace/content/blog/post-1.md

     <article>
       <div class="step" data-step="1">
         <p>Average Returns</p>
-        <div>On average, the stock market has returned 8% each year for the last 100 years.
-As such, if you were to run a typical future value calculation to get an idea of what an investment might be worth, using a growth rate of 8% growth rate will give you an idea of what your investments might be worth.</div>
+        <div>On average, the stock market has returned 8% each year for the last 100 years.</div>
       </div>
       <div class="step" data-step="2">
         <p>How is this used?</p>
-        <div>To get an idea of what an investment might be worth in the future, people will use this one number to calculate the future value.</div>
+        <div>People will use this one number to calculate the future value of their investments.</div>
       </div>
       <div class="step" data-step="3">
         <p>What about inflation?</p>
-        <div>This number was calculated by taking the annual returns from the last hundred years with dividends re-invested, and subtracting any effect of inflation.
-This provides the added benefit that any future value estimate will be in today's dollars.</div>
+        <div>This number is corrected for inflation.
+As such, any future value estimate will be in today's dollars.</div>
       </div>
       <div class="step" data-step="4">
         <p>Really?
-Just 8%?</p>
+8%?</p>
         <div>I don't make the rules.
 This is just what people use.
 If you want to be more conservative, people use say 5% or 6% returns.
 If you're more optimistic, you may use, say, 10% returns.</div>
       </div>
       <div class="step" data-step="5">